SourcePointUSA/CmpReactNativeIntegration/docs/IOS_INTEGRATION.md

 ## Calling native module from Javascript

-To be able to use native methods, we need to use NativeModules from react-native.
+To be able to execute the native methods, we need to use the NativeModules from react-native.

 In your `App.js` file import the module that we just created: